 These thoughts began percolating in my head on Sunday evening, the night before my almost 19-year-old daughter planned to fly to Roatan (a tiny island of Honduras).
 Her itinerary was to then take a boat to Utila (an even smaller, practically microscopic island of Honduras) and to live with a group of other young adults and go diving for a month.
 Did I just write that?

 Agreeing to allow her to go on this trip.

 We’d given the idea a lot of thought and agreed she could go on this trip a month or two before (more on that later).
 But the night before she left, I couldn’t sleep.
 In my mind, I kept playing out a bunch of scenarios (worst-case scenarios – to be precise!), and what good did that do?
 None – except I was tired the whole next day.

 On Monday, she thankfully made her way from Miami to Roatan and Utila with no problem.
 She sent a group text to family members saying, “This is the best place I’ve ever been in my entire life!”
 The next day she sent another, “I am having so much fun!
 We’ve already gone diving three times today!”

 She is delighted!
 And I am, too.
-But, the idea of her going out into the world like that was still a significant change for me.
+But, the idea of her going out into the world like that was still a significant challenge for me.
 It led me to do some reading from a very informative book I found by Julie Lythcott-Haims called, How to Raise an Adult: Break Free of the Overparenting Trap and Prepare Your Kid for Success.

 Lythcott-Haims served as a Dean of Freshman at Stanford University for more than a decade, so she is very familiar with the mental and emotional maturity and competence of the “young adult” age group.
 She’s also surrounded by experts that weigh in on the idea of overparenting.
 In her book, she references therapists, educators, students, bosses, etc., and provides beneficial information for parents of adult children like me.
 I love this book and recommend it highly.